Images Depict Mature Plants

-Spider Plants and wandering Jew Plants were made for each other.
-They send out long shoots with with occasional flowers on the ends.
-These small flowers stalks of the spider plant become pups that resemble spiders, and can be planted once they produce small white roots.
+Spider Plants and Wandering Jew Plants were made for each other.
+They send out long shoots with occasional flowers on the ends.
+These small flower stalks of the spider plant become pups that resemble spiders and can be planted once they produce small white roots.
 Both plants are very easy to grow.
 The green and white foliage of the spider plant lightens and blends into any decor.
 They like fluorescent light and bright indirect light.

 |Mature Height:||10 to 12 Inches|

 |Mature Width:||12 to 18 Inches|

 |Sunlight:||Fluorescent to bright indirect|

 |Foliage:||Green and white striped|

 |Soil Condition:||Likes to dry out some between watering|

 |Uses:||Attractive plant to be featured or in the background of any room in the house, does well with minimal care|